 (5) At present, the regular hours of work for Fishery Guardians are 35.0 hours per week, varied over over Monday through Sunday.
 The regular work schedule includes a paid lunch break of thirty (30) minutes.
 The days and hours of work may be amended by the Employer, from time to time, to meet its needs.
-Fishery Guardians will have their hours tracked through their GPS and through their GPS and through their bi-weekly report forms.
+Fishery Guardians will have their hours tracked through their GPS and through their bi-weekly report forms.